Dukes QB coach/pass game coordinator elevated to new position

 Niel Loebig returns as passing game coordinator and receivers coach; Connor Dixon named tight ends coach

-Anthony Doria, a former record-setting quarterback at Saint Francis, Pa., is in his third season coaching Duquesne's signal-callers.
+Anthony Doria, a former record-setting quarterback at Saint Francis, Pa., is in his seventh season with the Duquesne coaching staff.
+A quarterbacks coach for five years, he added offensive coordinator to his responsibilities prior to the 2016 season.

 Doria, who accounted for a Northeast Conference record 8,544 passing yards at SFU from 2003-06, spent two seasons as a graduate assistant wide receivers coach at Akron under head coaches J.D.
 Brookhart and Rob Ianello before coming to Duquesne.

-A native of Pittsburgh's Brookline area, Doria was named to the Pittsburgh Tribune-Review Terrific 25 and Pittsburgh Post-Gazette South Fabulous 22 after leading Seton-La Salle High School to a 2002 WPIAL AA Championship and an appearance in the PIAA state championship game.
+A native of Pittsburgh, Doria was named to the Pittsburgh Tribune-Review Terrific 25 and Pittsburgh Post-Gazette South Fabulous 22 after leading Seton-La Salle High School to a 2002 WPIAL AA Championship and an appearance in the PIAA state championship game.

 The Pittsburgh Athletic Association AA Player of the Year continued on to Saint Francis where he completed over 55 percent of his passes in throwing for 61 touchdowns in 42 games.
 In 2005, Doria was named NEC Offensive Player of the Year.